-Annuals produce big, beautiful, and bright flowers that bloom all season long, if properly cared for.
+Annuals produce big, beautiful, and bright flowers that bloom all season long if properly cared for.
 Annuals also add form and texture.
-When deciding which ones to plant, you have a lot of choice in plants to consider but they can be grouped by the degree of light exposure in your garden, the color of the flowers, or the height and the spread of the plants.
+When deciding which ones to plant, you have a lot of choices in plants to consider, but they can be grouped by the degree of light exposure in your garden, the colour of the flowers, or the height and the spread of the plants.
 Here are some beautiful annuals that will work in almost any garden.

 Marigolds